Award Winners

 Distinguished Clinical Mentorship Award

-Todd “TJ” McCallum Award for Excellence in Gerodiversity (Psychologist-in-training)
+Todd “TJ” McCallum Award for Excellence in Gerodiversity (Psychologist-in-training) and Student Paper Award

 Past Winners